ImperatorStorm/gluon/CONTRIBUTING.md

 Use American English for consistency throughout Gluon.

-If there are two acceptable spellings of the same word, first check if one is already being used in Gluon, Quilt Mappings or by Mojang, and if not, use the most common spelling.
+If there are two acceptable spellings of the same word, first check if one is already being used in Gluon, by Mojang, or Quilt Mappings, and if not, use the most common spelling.

 ### Conciseness